mnewswanger/www-mikenewswanger-com/content/posts/2018/meltdown-spectre-performance.md

 Announced early in the year, Meltdown and Spectre processor vulnerabilities affect nearly all servers and consumer PCs.
 As of now, attacks are only proof-of-concept, and no known exploits are in the wild.
 At Stack Overflow, we've done some testing on the impact of software mitigations designed to protect against these vulnerabilities.
 Software patches are available for Meltdown and currently known exploit vectors of Spectre, and we'll take a look at their impact on system performance below.
 If you're already familiar with the vulnerabilities and how to patch them, jump down to the <a href="#impact">Impact Section</a>.

-Two of the interesting things about this particular set of vulnerabilities are that 1) there's a significant performance hit to enable mitigations for them and 2) it's been very difficult for hardware and software vendors to perpare and deploy mitigations.
+Two of the interesting things about this particular set of vulnerabilities are that 1) there's a significant performance hit to enable mitigations for them and 2) it's been very difficult for hardware and software vendors to prepare and deploy mitigations.
 While the details of these vulnerabilites have only been public since early 2018, <a href="https://googleprojectzero.blogspot.co.at/2018/01/reading-privileged-memory-with-side.html" target="_blank" rel="nofollow">Google's Project Zero initiative discovered them in July 2017</a>, allowing core software vendors six months to prepare mitigations.
 Mitigation of the vulnerabilities also require both processor microcode update (BIOS) and an operating system patch.

 For details about our patch processes against the vulnerabilies, <a href="/posts/2018/patching-spectre/">see this page</a>.